Search Results - Guid

 Universally unique identifier

-Use of UUIDs is widespread, with many computing platforms providing support for generating them and for parsing their textual representation.
-They are widely used in modern distributed systems, including microservice architectures and cloud environments, where decentralized and collision-resistant identifier generation is essential.
+Adoption of UUIDs is widespread, with many computing platforms providing support for generating them and for parsing their textual representation.
 Provided by Wikipedia